Martín Ojeda

-Martín Exequiel Ojeda (born 27 November 1998), colloquially known as Tincho, is an Argentine professional footballer who plays as a winger or attacking midfielder for Major League Soccer club Orlando City.
+Martín Exequiel Ojeda (born 27 November 1998) is an Argentine professional footballer who plays as a winger or attacking midfielder for Major League Soccer club Orlando City.

-Career
+Club career

 Ojeda began his senior career with Ferro Carril Oeste of Primera B Nacional.
 His debut appearance for the club arrived on 30 January 2016 against Atlético Paraná, playing eighty-five minutes and scoring Ferro Carril Oeste's only goal in a 1–1 draw.
 He scored two more goals in twenty further appearances during 2016.
 After twenty-four appearances and two goals in his second campaign, Ojeda departed in July 2017 to join Primera División side Racing Club.
 He made his first top-flight appearance on 17 September versus Banfield, which was one of sixteen matches in his opening season as they finished in seventh place.

 After appearing just twice in 2018–19, in the Copa Sudamericana against Corinthians on both occasions, Ojeda left on loan in July 2019 to fellow Primera División team Huracán.
 He made a total of twelve appearances, scoring in his final league match on 7 March 2020 against Banfield.